🕒 Automatically posting Twitch chat messages

 A timer will only post automatically when a certain amount of minutes and chat lines have passed.

-Keep in mind that if your Twitch chat is completely inactive for a long period of time, the required minutes and chat lines will reset.
+Keep in mind that if your Twitch chat is inactive for a lengthy period, the required minutes and chat lines will reset.

 This means that the timer may not post at all if your Twitch chat is very slow throughout your stream.